Safeguarding statement

 • All staff – Safeguarding e-learning level 1

-• Safeguarding duty managers, Support Service delivery staff who have direct contact with children and young people, and Healthcare Services contractors - Safeguarding e-learning level 2
+• Safeguarding Duty Managers, Support Service delivery staff who have direct contact with children, young people and vulnerable adults, and Healthcare Services contractors - Safeguarding e-learning level 2

-• Designated Safeguarding Officer and Lead Counsellor - Safeguarding e-learning level 3 plus local authority training
+• Designated Safeguarding Officer, Designated Safeguarding Lead and Lead Counsellor - Safeguarding e-learning level 3 plus local authority training

 E-safety and social media

-Our children and young people’s forum is moderated by our volunteer peer moderators and overseen by their line manager, our Children and Young People Peer Support Officer.
+Our forum for children and young people is moderated by our volunteer peer moderators and overseen by their line manager, our Children and Young People Peer Support Officer.
 Our volunteers receive safeguarding training and have regular check-ins with their line manager.
-Any concerns are managed in line with this policy and procedure.
+Any concerns are managed in line with safeguarding policy and procedure.

 Notifications to the Care Quality Commission (CQC)